Planetarium Shows & Workshops

 School-Year Visits (October-June)

 Are your students ready for an exciting and inspiring educational adventure?
 If so, please consider a trip to the McAuliffe-Shepard Discovery Center.
 All of our school visits give your students time to explore and interact with our exhibits on astronomy, aviation, Earth and space science.
 School field trips begin at 9 AM, 10 AM, 11 AM and 12 PM on Wednesdays, Thursdays and Fridays.
+We require 30 minutes between arrival and the start of a planetarium show or Discovery Experience so please plan accordingly.
 To make your field trip even more memorable:

 Add a planetarium show - Our full-dome planetarium shows will immerse your students in the topic of your choice--from the history of the space program to the constellations in our night sky.
 Students will also enjoy a pre-show demonstration/discussion.
 Our planetarium theater seats 103, with space for up to 4 wheelchairs.
 Larger groups can be accommodated by booking more than one time slot.
 Planetarium shows run approximately 40-45 minutes.
 The theater is "looped" with a magnetic loop system that enables individuals with Telecoil-equipped hearing aids to fully enjoy planetarium shows, thanks to the New Hampshire Academy of Audiology and Oticon.

 Sign up for a Discovery Experience - Give your students the opportunity to dive into Earth and space science by including a hands-on, interactive workshop.
-Discovery Experiences begin at 9:15 AM and 11:15 AM on Wednesdays, Thursdays and Fridays.
-These workshops are limited to 25 students.
-Larger groups can be accommodated by booking more than one time slot.
-Most Discovery Experiences last up to 90 minutes.
+These Discovery Experiences cover a wide variety of topics for all grade levels (K-12).
+They are limited to 25 students and last approximately 45 minutes.
+Larger groups can be accommodated by a rotating schedule including the experience, exploring the museum, lunch etc. for each time block.

 Cost -The cost for your school visit, which includes either a planetarium show or a Discovery Experience, is $6 per student.
 One free chaperone is included for each 10 students; additional adults are $6 each.
 Teachers and chaperones are expected to play an active role in student supervision while at the Discovery Center.
 As a courtesy, your bus driver may also have free admission, and may view a planetarium show with your class on a space available basis.
 At least 10 participants or a minimum of $60 are required to book a school visit.
 Booking more than one adventure during your visit?
 Each additional show/experience is only $4 per student and additional adults!